aabraha/designpattern/observer-pattern-stock/README.md

 ## Key Benefits Demonstrated

+1. **Single Responsibility Principle**: StockService focuses only on stock management, while Subject handles observer management
-1. **Loose Coupling**: Subject depends only on Observer interface, not concrete implementations
+2. **Loose Coupling**: Subject depends only on Observer interface, not concrete implementations
-2. **Easy Extensibility**: New observers can be added without modifying the Subject
+3. **Easy Extensibility**: New observers can be added without modifying the Subject
+4. **Code Reuse**: Common observer management logic is in the abstract Subject class
-3. **Automatic Notification**: All observers are notified automatically when stock values change
+5. **Automatic Notification**: All observers are notified automatically when stock values change

+## Design Improvements

+### Inheritance Structure
+- **Subject** is now an abstract class providing common observer management
+- **StockService** extends Subject and focuses solely on stock operations
+- **Separation of Concerns**: Observer management vs. Stock management

+### Single Responsibility Principle
+- **Subject**: Responsible for observer registration and notification
+- **StockService**: Responsible for stock value changes and data management
+- **Observers**: Each responsible for their specific notification handling

 ## Running the Application